 Yellow Bittern Ixobrychus sinensis breeds on Mahe, Praslin and La Digue, with a total population of less than 100 pairs.
 Seychelles is the World's most westerly population and the only one outside the Asian-Pacific region.
 Birds of Seychelles have no special characteristics and it has been presumed colonisation is recent event on the basis of similarity to Asian birds.
 However, given the long distance migrations of some populations there may also be some continued inward gene flow from Asian vagrants.

-Yellow Bittern has been recorded as an out-of-range visitor to Aride, Curieuse, Cousine, Bird and North.
+Yellow Bittern has been recorded as an out-of-range visitor to other islands of the Seychelles Bank: Aride, Curieuse, Cousine, Bird and North.
+There is also an exceptional record from Desroches in the Amirantes.

 Black-crowned Night Heron